 He's just about to roll out the exercise mat on the living-room floor as we meet up with him at home at Sørbråten in Oslo before noon on a Friday.

 It's almost time for lunch and Stig Olav who works as the general manager of the IT company Vikr and today sits in his home office, enjoys spending his lunch break doing a quick workout.

 – Today is yoga day, explains Stig Olav as he's ready on the mat.

 Leaning against the wall is the new Rflex fitness mirror signed Mentra by SATS, an interactive mirror with touch-screen, Bluetooth, Wi-fi, camera and microphone.

 On the screen Stig Olav can watch both himself and his instructor simultaneously in full-figure and according to the 49-year-old it gives you the impression of having your personal trainer there in your very own living-room.
-You can participate in live workout classes with others if you want, and soon you can also work out one-on-one with a PT through a two-way camera.
+You can also participate in live workout classes with others if you want.

 Stig Olav stretches his arms to one side and readies himself with a warrior pose on the mat.

 – I'm very fond of instructor Halat's yoga classes .
 She's both competent and precise, says a very focused Stig Olav.